Quantum Field Theory, Worldline Theory, and Spin Magnitude Change in Orbital Evolution: Effective Hamiltonian Including Lower-Spin States

 \subsection{On the Reality of \clK}

 We conclude this section by commenting on the reality properties of $\clK_1$.
+In the quantum theory $\opK_1$ is an antihermitian operator for any finite-dimensional representation\footnote{\baselineskip=14pt Here we refer to the size of the spin space available to the particle (e.g. the states $|1/2, \pm1/2\rangle$ for a spin-1/2 particle), in other words the size of the little-group representation.
+In contrast, the complete Hilbert space of a particle is always infinite due to the momentum assuming continuous values.} of the Lorentz group, which implies that its expectation value $\clK_1$ in any such state is imaginary.
+On the other hand, if we allow for an infinite-dimensional representation, $\opK_1$ may be taken to be hermitian, which would result in $\clK_1$ being real (see e.g. Sect.~10.3 of Ref.~\cite{Tung:1985na}).

-In the quantum theory $\opK_1$ is an antihermitian operator for any finite-dimensional representation of the Lorentz group, which implies that its expectation value in any state is imaginary.
-For the Hamiltonian to be a hermitian operator, we need the coefficients of all Hamiltonian terms that contain an odd number of factors of the boost operator to also be imaginary.
-This is indeed the case for \ref{fieldtheory3}g, while for \ref{fieldtheory1}g the coefficients are real.
+We first consider the implications of choosing a finite-dimensional representation, given that these are the representations employed by our field-theory constructions.
+In this case, for the Hamiltonian to be a hermitian operator, we need the coefficients of all Hamiltonian terms that contain an odd number of factors of the boost operator to be imaginary.
+This is indeed so for \ref{fieldtheory3}g, while for \ref{fieldtheory1}g the coefficients are real.
 For the \PL{1} coefficients, this can be seen by combining Eqs.~(\ref{14map}) and~(\ref{eq:1PLMatchingCoefficients}).
 In this way, the unphysical nature of the lower-spin states in \ref{fieldtheory1}g results into a non-hermitian Hamiltonian.
+Interestingly, the hermitian Hamiltonian corresponding to \ref{fieldtheory3}g breaks time-reversal symmetry, which can be seen by combining Eq.~\eqref{eq:ParityTime} with the fact that time-reversal is an antiunitary operator (see e.g. Sect.~2.6 of Ref.~\cite{Weinberg:1995mt}).

-On the other hand, the classical interpretation of $\clK_1$ as a mass moment implies that $\clK_1$ is real.
-Therefore, for the Hamiltonian to be real, we would need all Hamiltonian coefficients to be real.
-This appears to be at odds with the quantum analysis above.
+Secondly, we examine the case of infinite-dimensional representations.
+For these, all Hamiltonian coefficients may be taken to be real.
+This implies that time-reversal symmetry is satisfied.
+Furthermore, this case meshes well with the classical interpretation of $\clK_1$ as a mass moment, which implies that $\clK_1$ is real.

-We do not resolve this issue in the present paper.
-A possible resolution, which we suggested below Eq.~\eqref{zCOM}, is that the value of $\clK_1$ needs to be analytically continued when comparing quantum and classical computations.
-As an example of such a continuation we may consider the following: The expectation value of $\opK_1$ can be real if the state in question is infinite dimensional.
-We may think of the classical version, $\clK_1$, as such an expectation value.
-Since in the quantum calculation we are approaching infinity via a sequence of finite representations, we need to analytically continue $\clK_1$ to match the classical value.
-Alternatively, there might exist an overall imaginary factor between the classical mass dipole of the body and the expectation value of the quantum operator $\opK_1$.
+While the above seem to suggest the use of a field theory for an infinite-dimensional representation, we do not attempt such a construction in the present paper.
+Instead, we find that the analytical continuation below Eq.~\eqref{zCOM} is sufficient for our purposes.
+In particular, such an analytical continuation allows for the matching between our field-theory and worldline constructions, and also results in a hermitian and time-reversal-symmetric Hamiltonian.
 We defer further analysis of this issue to the future.